Best Programming Languages To Work In Machine Learning

-These days, all the data science forums, Quora, Stack Overflow and other Q&A sites are buzzing with one question
+These days, all the data science forums, Quora, Stack Overflow, and other Q&A sites are buzzing with one question:

 “Which programming language should I pick for my machine learning or deep learning project?”

-While there are many articles written to answer these questions, this post explains the pros and cons of different programming languages to use for your ML project based on a survey conducted on data scientists and machine learning developers about which languages they prefer to use and what best practices they keep in mind.
-In this article, we have compared top 4 languages and the results prove that there is no simple answer to the “which language?” question.
-It’s highly dependent on what you’re building and what the professional background of the developer.
+While there are many articles written to answer these questions, this post explains the pros and cons of different programming languages to use for your ML project based on a survey conducted on data scientists and machine learning software developers about which languages they prefer to use and what best practices they keep in mind.
+In this article, we have compared the top 4 languages, and the results prove that there is no simple answer to the “which language?” question.
+It’s highly dependent on what you’re building and the professional background of the developer.

 The top 4 languages are namely Python, R, Matlab/Octave, and C/C++/ Java.
 Other than these, Julia, Scala, Lisp, Ruby, and SAS are also used by some developers.
 Let’s first look at the overall popularity of machine learning languages.

-Java and C/C++ family
+Java and the C/C++ family